francesco-p/semantic-discovery/README.md

     ├── metrics.py
     └── utils.py
 ```
 If it is so, good.

-Now make sure you have [docker](https://www.docker.com/) installed, then run:
+3. Make sure you have [docker](https://www.docker.com/) installed, then run:

 `sudo docker run --rm -it -p 8889:8889 -v /path/to/patterns-detection-icpr2020:/descriptor fpelosin/patterns-detection-icpr:v2 bash`

 Replace `/path/to/...` with the absolute path of the cloned repo.
 If you reached this point you are inside the container and you have all the tools to run the method.

+> Since we are using `opencv` with `xfeatures2d` module for the extraction of DAISY descriptors, we had troubles using `virtualenv` or `conda`...we then opted for `docker`.

-I suggest to start with the notebook `notebooks/01_run.ipynb`, therefore run:
+4. I suggest to start with the notebook `notebooks/01_run.ipynb`, therefore run:

 `jupyter-lab --allow-root --port=8889 --ip=0.0.0.0 --no-browser`